Great Balls of Commentary!

 Doctor Who in 10 Seconds

 Brendan is currently working undercover in an undisclosed Pacific location, which probably means that we won’t get a new episode of Doctor Who in Ten Seconds for the next few weeks.
 While you’re waiting, you can watch the previous 7 episodes, in which Brendan summarises the first 7 years of Doctor Who stories.
-So visit the webpage or subscribe to the show on YouTube.
+So check out the playlist on YouTube.

 In our latest Bondfinger commentary, Brendan, Nathan, Richard and James talk all over Octopussy, the best James Bond film to be released in 1983.